NU-DSS-The-Dapper-Squirrels/DSS-CPDP-The-Dapper-Squirrels/checkpoint-1/README.md

 ## Queries

 ### What are the TOP5 richest and lowest neighborhoods?
-**SOME INSTRUCTION HERE e.g: Run question1.sql or copy and paste the queries below**

 * Table of the richest and lowest income:
 ```sql